|

 91. charade

-a word acted out in an episode of the game of charades
+a word acted out in an episode of a game

 92. charlatan